bradley-woods/tech230-vagrant-intro/nginx_deployment.md

 - You can also use a shorthand command to change permissions:

-    ```bash
+    ```console
     $ chmod <xyz> <file-name>
     ```

-    > Where x, y and z have digits between 0 and 7 to control the owner, group and everyone else's permissions respectively
+    > **Note:** x, y and z have digits between 0 and 7 to control the owner, group and everyone else's permissions respectively

     **Shorthand Permissions Number Codes:**